amirkiaml/amirkiaml/README.md

 #### Model Refinement and Optimization:

 - Utilized cross-validation to fine-tune hyperparameters.
-- Assessed model performance with confusion matrix.
+- Assessed model performance with a confusion matrix.
 - Introduced a new feature for enhanced accuracy.
 - Justified new feature's significance.
-- Reran models with augmented dataset.
+- Reran models with the augmented dataset.
 - Re-optimized hyperparameters for superior outcomes.

 #### Documentation and Conclusion: